-This is an interdisciplinary program administered by the Department of Ocean Sciences, providing a solid foundation in ocean studies, including the basic principles of its main sub-disciplines (physical, chemical, geological, and biological oceanography).
-Major in Ocean Sciences.
+The Major in Ocean Sciences is an interdisciplinary program administered by the Department of Ocean Sciences, providing a solid foundation in ocean studies, including the basic principles of its main sub-disciplines (physical, chemical, geological, and biological oceanography).

 Major in Ocean Sciences (Environmental Systems)

-This program is a stream of the above that provides a geological/geographical context to biological and chemical phenomena in ocean sciences.
+The Major in Ocean Sciences (Environmental Systems) program is a stream of the above that provides a geological/geographical context to biological and chemical phenomena in ocean sciences.
 It also covers such key ocean-related topics as climate change and natural hazards.
-Major in Ocean Sciences (Environmental Systems).

 Bachelor of Sciences with a Joint Major in Marine Biology

-This program is jointly administered by the Department of Ocean Sciences and the Department of Biology.
+The Joint Major in Marine Biology program is jointly administered by the Department of Ocean Sciences and the Department of Biology.
 It consists of core courses in oceanography and biology, and additional courses in various Science subjects.
-Joint Major in Marine Biology.

 Bachelor of Sciences with Honours in Ocean Sciences